5/11/2020

 Drew Marsh

-Hey, Sophie, thanks.
+Thanks, Sophie.
+Thanks.
 For Indian Point, no change.
-Indian Point 2 shut down, as Leo mentioned, April 30th, and it's currently being refueled.
+Indian Point 2 shut down, as Leo mentioned, April 30th, and it's currently being defueled.
 As far as the processes around the sale of Indian Point, those were initially slightly delayed, but we still have plenty of time.
 We don't expect to close on that transaction until about this time next year.
-So we have plenty of time to continue to work through the processes in New York and at the NRC.
-And we still believe that the interests in New York are in line with ours.
-Looking for a way to expeditiously decommission Indian Point is the goal.
-And working with Holtec to make that happen, we believe, continues to be the best option.
-So no real changes in Indian Point at this time.
+So we have plenty of time to continue to work through the processes in New York and at the NRC, and we still believe that the interests in New York are in line with ours.
+Looking for a way to expeditiously decommission Indian Point is the goal, and working with Holtec to make that happen, we believe, continues to be the best option.
+So no real changes at Indian Point at this time.

 speaker